CodeYourFuture/syllabus/docs/db/prep.md

 ## Windows

+### WSL (Windows Subsystem for Linux)

+If your computer supports WSL, you can - and should - use that instead.

+Follow the instructions above for Ubuntu in WSL.

+**Note:** Some of CYF members have reported that WSL will be buggy when used in the VSCode terminal.
+To ensure this is working properly, run WSL from the Windows command prompt.

 ### Install

 **Note that you must be logged in as a user with Administrator privileges on Windows for all these steps.**